morethan987/hugo_main/content/blog/llm-memory/index.en.md

 This is also one of the reasons why Attention Layers and MLP Layers alternate: after factual information is injected in the MLP Layer, the Attention Layer is immediately used to trim it—weakening weaker associations and amplifying stronger ones—preventing a flood of redundant information from propagating to the next MLP Layer, which could trigger even more chaotic associations.
 {{< /alert >}}

+#### Time Encoding

+The Transformer inherently lacks awareness of the order between tokens—the actual representation of positional sequence relies on "positional embeddings."
+To more efficiently embed positional information into tokens, various methods have emerged:

+1. **Sinusoidal Embedding**: Introduced in the original Transformer paper, this is an absolute positional encoding that directly adds positional encoding (PE) information to the original token embeddings.
+2. **Rotary Position Embedding (RoPE)**: This method modifies the Q and K matrices by splitting each dimension into pairs of even dimensions and applying a rotation in the complex plane.
+3. **Learnable Positional Embedding**: Similar to sinusoidal embedding, this is also an absolute positional encoding, but it is trained directly via backpropagation.

+Similarly, to adapt to streaming data input, we should also encode the **time** at which information is acquired: data from the internet a decade ago should differ from current information.
+In this process, large models can implicitly learn the "sequence of information" just as they learn "token order," allowing them to grasp the concept of "time" in a latent manner.

+An effective time encoding should have the following characteristics:
+1. The greater the time span, the larger the difference should be.
+2. It should preserve the **periodicity** of time.

 #### Fact Injection

 The above text has described how factual information participates in token generation as model parameters.
 But how is this information stored in the parameters?
 Simply put, it is by using backpropagation to adjust the parameters.
 However, if we continue to ask: